 Voice search impacts the way people search and shop online, and if you don’t want to lose valuable leads, you must adapt your search engine optimization (SEO) campaign for voice search.
 Adapting for voice search will help you reach more online shoppers and earn valuable conversions for your ecommerce business.

 On this page, we’ll discuss how voice search shopping impacts the ecommerce world and provide you with four tips for adapting to voice search.
-If you need help adapting your voice search strategy, call us today at 888-601-5359 to speak with a strategist.
+If you need help adapting your voice search strategy, call us today at 888-601-5359 to speak with a strategist about how our featured snippet creation & optimization can improve your voice search SEO.

 What is voice search?